Sign up below for Scooterjon’s monthly newsletter! When you do I’ll send you a FREE copy of my e-book, Scooterjon’s Article Writing Tip Cheat.

 This is part #2 of my 3 part series about my MS diagnosis.
 In part #1 of this series I was going to a Benson Optical to find out why my eye became cloudy when I ran.
 You may ask how can I remember all this stuff 27 years later.
 My MS diagnosis and all the things that went with it before I got the diagnosis are permanently etched in my brain, probably for the rest of my life!

-In addition to the blurry eye problem I was now having tingling sensations in my right arm and leg and an urgency to find toilets to urinate.
+In addition to the blurry eye problem I started having tingling sensations in my right arm and leg and an urgency to find toilets to urinate.
+When a part of the body is numb and tingling for no reason you start to think something’s wrong!
 In mid January of ’91 I went to a chiropractor to see if he could help me with the tingling.
 He examined my body and claimed it was out of whack.
 I had played sports my whole life, I had worked physical jobs since I was 20 years old.
 I told him my body should be out of whack.
 He wanted me to come two times per week for four weeks.

 I ended up seeing the chiropractor for four weeks.
 One of the things he wanted to do was crack my back to see if that would help the tingling.
 He thought my sciatic nerve was pinched and back cracking would take care of it.
 Well it did, but just for a week and then the tingling sensations came back to my right arm and leg.
 I was starting to go crazy wondering what the heck was wrong with me!

 One thing that slowed me down from getting a quicker diagnosis was this.
 I was still running my commercial carpet cleaning business.
 I had employees to keep busy, I was always trying to find new business, I did all the bidding for potential jobs plus all the office work that a small business has.
 Through it all I talked with alot of people about my symptoms.
 Somewhere someone told me about Multiple Sclerosis.